-In the below section, we'll go through how to diagnose and find where your leak is.
+In the following section, we'll go through how to diagnose and find where your leak is.
 But sometimes, especially in certain older vehicles, there isn't just one leak.
 Sometimes the whole system needs to be treated.
 There are certain old Fords and other manufacturers that had numerous problems with the cooling system as a whole.
-In this scenario, radiator stop leak might be an excellent way to go, because it will treat the whole cooling system all at once.
+In this scenario, radiator stop leak might be an excellent way to go because it will treat the whole cooling system all at once.
 Just make sure you get the very best radiator stop leak out there.
-If you get a poor stop leak, it can clog up your pipes with goopy stop leak and cause unwanted pressure variances and larger problems.
+If you get a poor stop leak, it can clog up your pipes with goop and cause unwanted pressure variances and larger problems.
 I've left you a link at the bottom to a product that has a lot of positive testimonials.
-Hopefully that will cut down on any side effects that sometimes pop up from poor quality radiator stop leak.
+Hopefully, that will cut down on any side effects that sometimes pop up from poor quality radiator stop leak.

 The upper radiator hose carries the hot water from the engine into the top of the radiator to be filtered through the radiator and cooled.
 The processed water then flows through the lower radiator hose back into the engine to reabsorb heat.
 These two tubes, because they're made of rubber and undergo constant changes in heat, can wear out easily, or else become loose and begin to leak.
 The first thing you ought to check is whether or not your upper and lower radiator hoses are attached firmly and whether or not they're leaking.
 If you warm up your engine and open up the hood, leaving your car running, you should be able to tell whether the leak is coming from one of these two hoses, or whether it's coming from the radiator itself.
 If the leak is coming from one of the two hoses, you're in luck because they're pretty easy to change.